 SolarWinds does not disclose its exact pricing.
 However, SolarWind's pricing starts at $1,583 per year, according to the company's website.
 SolarWinds is an expensive monitoring solution, according to several user reviews.
-According to a user review on G2, "I dislike its licensing and it's a little bit costly as compared to other monitoring tools.
-There are still some devices which are not supported by SolarWinds and they are in use in our environment."
+According to a user review on G2, "I dislike it's licensing and it's a little bit costly as compared to other monitoring tools.
+There are still some devices that are not supported by SolarWinds and they are in use in our environment."

 MetricFire, on the other hand, has scalable pricing options.
 You pay for what you use.
 The basic plan gives you two user accounts and a subscription period of 6 months.
-MetricFire pricing starts at $85 per month, which makes it a really affordable monitoring solution for most businesses.
-According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend to anyone in need of Graphite."
+MetricFire pricing starts at $19 per month, which makes it a really affordable monitoring solution for most businesses.
+According to a user review on Capterra, "The great service along with a great price makes us an extremely happy user and I would highly recommend it to anyone in need of Graphite."

-Both the companies have 24/7 support.
+Both companies have 24/7 support.
 However, in the case of a perpetual license of SolarWinds, you need to pay an additional yearly fee.
 There are no additional charges for customer support with MetricFire.